hyl3rid/blog/data/blog/veganfrenchtoast.md

 ---
-title: French Toast with Blueberry Jelly
+title: Vegan French Toast with Blueberry Jelly
-description: French toasts are tasteful, quick, and a perfect way to start your day.
+description: Vegan French toasts are tasteful, quick, and a perfect way to start your day.
 publishedDate: January 8, 2022
 tags:
   - jelly